megargayu/USACO-Solutions/README.md

 ## Structure

 **Note:** Some of these "solutions" might not work (because I was too lazy or forgot to implement them), so make sure to check if they make sense and if they produce the expected results on the grader when tested.
-In general, most problems should be solved to 100%, but whenever there is a `// TODO` comment or the code looks incomplete, it's probably not ready.
+In general, most problems should be solved to 100%, but whenever there is a `// TODO` comment, a `// NOTE`, or the code looks incomplete, it's probably not completely solved.

 - `/contests` contains all of my solutions to USACO problems, and to find a certain problem, navigate like this: `/contests/{division}/{year}/{name}/{name}.cpp`.
 For contests after or during the 2020 December contest, since there is no problem name, `{name}` is made up based on the context of the full title of the problem.
 I also sometimes add multiple files for reiterations - the last one is usually correct.
 - `/cf`, `/cses`, `/kattis`, `/leetcode`, and `/google` hold all [Codeforces](https://codeforces.com/), [CSES](https://cses.fi/), [Kattis](https://open.kattis.com/), [LeetCode](https://leetcode.com/), and [Google](https://codingcompetitions.withgoogle.com/) problems I have solved, respectively.
 These should have the URLs to the original problems at the top, and the names are made up for these as well.